libesmtp/libESMTP/docs/index.rst

 ========

 .. note:: This is the official libESMTP repository and documentation,
     created and maintained by the original libESMTP author.
-The author does not endorse other repositories which may contain forks of libESMTP.

-    It is requested that any modifications are branched and merged from the official repository at https://github.com/libesmtp/libESMTP .
+    See `these notes <notes.html>`_ for further information.

 A Library for Posting Electronic Mail
 =====================================